Collision Repair For The Chevrolet Camaro

 The outer rocker panels may be sectioned on any of the straight areas on the bottom edge of the door openings.
 A sectioning joint on the outer rocker panel should be done using a 25 mm overlap joint.
 The service part is cut to overlap the original outer rocker panel 25 mm.
 The joint is then seam welded.

-The rocker panel reinforcements are made from cold-rolled martensitic ultra-high-strength steel (UHSS) and cannot be straightened or sectioned (see Figure 2).
+The rocker panel reinforcements are made from ultra-high-strength steel (UHSS) and cannot be straightened or sectioned (see Figure 2).
 The entire rocker panel reinforcement must be replaced at factory seams if damaged.
-During removal, it is recommended to remove spot welds from the backside of the part where possible because UHSS is difficult to drill.
-UHSS is also more sensitive to heat than mild steel, so it may be a good idea to alternate plug weld locations during installation to avoid creating a heat-affect zone.

 Sectioning the Outer A-Pillar

 The lower outer A-pillar may be sectioned on the straight areas of the upper A-pillar and rocker panel.
-A 50 mm backing is specified for the A-pillar sectioning joint (ee Figure 3).
+A 50 mm backing is specified for the A-pillar sectioning joint in the windshield area (ee Figure 3).
 The backing should be trimmed to fit behind the sectioning joint and is attached with plug welds to the vehicle and service part.
-For the rocker panel sectioning joint, an overlap joint is specified.
+For the rocker panel sectioning joint, a 100 mm backing plate is specified.

 B-Pillar Reinforcement Sectioning